 How to get your first job in fashion design, by a John Lewis fashion designer

 Elena King was scouted by Abercrombie & Fitch before she graduated from her fashion design degree from Manchester Metropolitan University two years ago.
-She worked for the American retailer for a year and then returned to the UK, where she now works as an assistant menswear designer with John Lewis.
+She worked for the American retailer for a year and then returned to the UK, where she now works as an assistant menswear designer with John Lewis Partnership.